IppoTeck/select-to-tweet/Readme.md

-# Plugin Skeleton
+# Select to Tweet

 ## Description
-A skeleton plugin for WordPress development.
-This plugin serves as a starting point for creating new WordPress plugins.
+Select to Tweet is a simple WordPress plugin that allows visitors to select text on your website and tweet it.
+This plugin provides a tooltip that appears when text is selected, enabling users to easily share the selected text on Twitter.

 ## Installation
 1. Download the plugin zip file.